Kentucky is known as one of the top states for hand crafted arts, and

 juried event attracts the elite among regional artisans as well as

-For information about smaller festivals, visit kentuckyfairsandfestivals.com/eventSearch.php.
+For information about smaller arts and crafts festivals and events, visit kentuckyfairsandfestivals.com/eventSearch.php.

 You can also find a wealth of information about artisans, studios,